August 12, 1880– Radclyffe Hall:

 “Inherently obscene… it supports a depraved practice and is gravely detrimental to the public interest.”

 The nervous publisher sent a copy to the Home Secretary, William Joynson-Hicks, known as “Jix” to his friends, offering to suppress it if he was unhappy with it.
-Despite his rather hip nickname, along with his kept promise to give women the right to vote, Jix was 63-years-old and deeply conservative.
+Despite his rather hip nickname, along with his kept promise to give women the right to vote, Hicks was 63 years old and deeply conservative.
 He had once strenuously objected in Parliament to planned revisions to The Book Of Common Prayer.
-Of course, Jix hated The Well Of Loneliness and threatened to sue the publisher.
+Of course, he hated The Well Of Loneliness and threatened to sue the publisher.
 He did, but the rights had already been sold to an English publisher in France.
-When the book was imported, Jix ordered it seized, over the objections of the Chairman of the Customs Board who admired the novel.
+When the book was imported, Hicks ordered it seized, over the objections of the Chairman of the Customs Board who admired the novel.
 It became a matter for the London Police, and the subsequent trial for obscenity depended solely on the judge’s opinion without any expert testimony.

 It was ordered that all copies be destroyed, and that literary merit presented no grounds for defense.
 The publisher withdrew the novel and the proofs were seized by officials.

-Many writers, including T.S.
-Eliot, E.M.
-Forster, George Bernard Shaw, Lytton Strachey, Leonard Woolf, and Virginia Woolf, signed a letter of protest about the banning of the book.
+Many writers, including E.M.
+Forster, George Bernard Shaw, T.S.
+Eliot, Lytton Strachey, Leonard Woolf, and Virginia Woolf, signed a letter of protest about the banning of the book.
 In the USA, the book faced obscenity trials, but garnered letters of support from Ernest Hemingway, F. Scott Fitzgerald, H.L.
 Mencken, Upton Sinclair, and Edna St. Vincent Millay, and others.
 The book triumphed at trial.
-I mean, who doesn’t dig a little girl-on-girl action?
+I mean, who doesn’t dig a little girl-on-girl action on occasion?
 Its first year, the book sold more than 100,000 copies.
 It was finally published in the UK in 1949.

 Although she continued to shack-up with Troubridge, Hall fell in love with a Russian nurse, Eugenie Souline, in 1934.
 Despite the initial protests of Troubridge, the trio of women lived together as a trio in Florence.
 At the outbreak of the WW II, the three women left Italy and settled in England.
 Hall was diagnosed with that damn cancer and she kicked the bucket in October 1943.